ayaka14732/tpu-starter/README.md

 You may see two different kind of import conventions.
 One is to import `jax.numpy` as `np` and import the original numpy as `onp`.
 Another one is to import `jax.numpy` as `jnp` and leave original numpy as `np`.

-On 16 January 2019, Colin Raffel wrote in [a blog article](https://colinraffel.com/blog/you-don-t-know-jax.html) that the convention at that time was to import original numpy as `onp`.
+On 16 Jan 2019, Colin Raffel wrote in [a blog article](https://colinraffel.com/blog/you-don-t-know-jax.html) that the convention at that time was to import original numpy as `onp`.

-On 5 November 2020, Niru Maheswaranathan said in [a tweet](https://twitter.com/niru_m/status/1324078070546882560) that he thinks the convention at that time was to import jax as `jnp` and to leave original numpy as `np`.
+On 5 Nov 2020, Niru Maheswaranathan said in [a tweet](https://twitter.com/niru_m/status/1324078070546882560) that he thinks the convention at that time was to import jax as `jnp` and to leave original numpy as `np`.

 TODO: Conclusion?